snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 for each observable :math:`i`.
-Further details of how the variance :math:`\Sigma_{\delta,i}(x)` is computed for Gaussian process and polynomial regression models can be found in the Dakota Theory Manual :cite:p:`TheoMan`.
+Further details of how the variance :math:`\Sigma_{\delta,i}(x)` is computed for Gaussian process and polynomial regression models can be found in :ref:`uq:model_disc`.
 The experimental variance provided for parameter calibration may vary for the same observable from experiment to experiment, thus :math:`\sigma^{2}_{exp,i}` is taken to be the maximum variance given for each observable.
 That is,